muratk5n/thirdwave/en/README.md

 The level of fail in analysing TR's predicament by the previous gen is mind-boggling.
 These ppl pretty much sleep walked their entire lives.
-Do the tally, noone is left unscathed.. and believe me I know some of their smartest.
+Do the tally, almost noone is left unscathed.. and believe me I know some of their smartest.
 Sad.

 ---